-Yes, it is the same Michelin that make the tyres.
+If you think the Michelin guide is related to the Michelin tyres, you’re absolutely right!
+The Michelin in Michelin stars is indeed the same Michelin that make the tyres.
 In fact, the purpose of the first guide tied in with their tyre making heritage.
-The company began making atlases which included certain restaurants on different routes.
-At that time, one star meant the restaurant was worthy of a stop along the way; two stars meant it was worth a detour and three stars that you ought to make a special journey to visit the restaurant.
+The tire company began making atlases which included certain restaurants on different routes.
+At that time, one Michelin star meant the restaurant was worthy of a stop along the way; two stars meant it was worth a detour and three stars that you ought to make a special journey to visit the restaurant.

-Michelin claim that the stars mean the same thing today, only adjusted for a more mobile society.
-Yet with the proliferation of restaurants in the 114 years after the foundation of the guide, many people think Michelin stars actually possess more value than that – particularly with the degree of prestige the stars hold in today’s society.
+Michelin claims that the Michelin star means the same thing today, only adjusted for a more mobile society.
+Yet with the proliferation of restaurants in the 121 years after the very first Michelin star guide, many people think the Michelin star actually possess more value than that – particularly with the degree of prestige the Michelin stars hold in today’s society.

 The life of a Michelin inspector

-Surprisingly to many, there are only around 120 inspectors worldwide.
-This is despite the guide now operating in 23 different countries.
+Surprisingly to many, there are only around 120 inspectors worldwide with the power to award a Michelin star.
+This is despite the Michelin guide now operating in 30 different countries.
 Every inspector is anonymous; if an inspector heard any hint that a restaurant suspected who they were, they would immediately cancel the booking and have a colleague reschedule at a random date in the future.
 They would then stay away from the region for the next 10 years.